 Buying a smartphone outright is almost always cheaper in the long run, compared to locking yourself into a two year contract.
-But there are some instances where it’s not that black and white, and you may find that new, popular models from Apple and Samsung, wind up costing less on a plan.
+But you may find that new, popular models from Apple and Samsung, wind up costing less on a plan.

 - Buying outright means you pay in full, own the phone and are free to select your preferred carrier.
 While flexible, selecting a carrier takes extra research, but can save you money in the long run.